Epigenome5mC/Final-Project/README.md

 ```

 ### 10. Finding differentially methylated positions (DMPs)
-We will create a 20,000 CpG subset of our dataset to speed up the demo:
+This will create a 20,000 CpG subset of our dataset to speed up the demo:
 mset <- MSet.norm[1:20000,]

 ##### This will load how many groups you decided to look at.